 Pig out on pick’n’mix from the worlds biggest candy wall at M&M World, where you can create your own bag of whichever flavours and colours you want.
 There is also the option to have personalised messages, and even a picture of your face, printed onto your M&M’s.

-As well as the sweets you can pretty much pick up M&M branded anything, such as kitchenware, clothing, towels and stationary, and see the M&M characters recreating famous London scenes.
+As well as the sweets you can pretty much pick up M&M branded anything, such as kitchenware, clothing, towels and stationery, and see the M&M characters recreating famous London scenes.

-Grab Lunch at Berwick Street Market or Street Food Union
+Grab Lunch at a Near-by Street Food Market

-These two connecting street food markets are my favourite workday lunch spot in London and located just a short walk away from Leicester Square.
-If you’re walking out of Leicester Square and towards Piccadilly Circus past M&M World, take the second right onto Rupert Street and continue straight on into Soho.
+If you’re visiting on a weekday and want to stay away from the more mainstream restaurants in Leicester Square, Berwick Street Market and Street Food Union street food markets are my favourite workday lunch spot in London and located just a short walk away.
+Walking out of Leicester Square towards Piccadilly Circus (past M&M World), take the second right onto Rupert Street and continue straight on towards Soho.

 First, you will come across Street Food Union, open Wednesday to Saturday 11-3.30, then through a small alleyway called Walkers Court, you will find Berwick Street, with stalls from Monday to Saturday 9-6.